Martha Arendsee: Soviet occupation zone

 War ended in May 1945, and Paul Schwenk was among those able to return to Berlin from Moscow at the end of that same month.
 Martha Arendsee arrived early in June, with a group that also included Wilhelm Pieck.
 The entire region surrounding Berlin was now administered as the Soviet occupation zone, within which Martha Arendsee occupied a seat on the party executive ("Parteivorstand") - later the Central Committee - of the Communist Party.
 Following the contentious party merger that gave rise to the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" /SED) in April 1946, she retained her Central Committee membership in the new party for a period.

 Back in Berlin she resumed her focus on women's issues.
 In August 1945 she became a member of the main Women's Committee with the Berlin city administration ("Berliner Magistrat").
 Between 1945 and 1948 she headed up the Social Policy department of the Trades Union Federation (Freier Deutscher Gewerkschaftsbund / FDGB).
 Around 1950 she resigned from her municipal responsibilities on health grounds.

 Martha Arendee died in Berlin on 22 May 1953.

 Honours

 Martha Arendee's retirement came shortly after the Soviet occupation zone had been relaunched, in October 1949, as the Soviet sponsored German Democratic Republic, and she died before the new country's elaborate honours system had become fully established, but the regime nevertheless found ways to honour her memory.

 In 1975, on what would have been her ninetieth birthday, her face appeared on a celebratory postage stamp.
 Three years later, in 1978, a few months after celebrations marking the twenty-fifth anniversary of her death, a street in Berlin-Marzahn - then a large and prestigious newly built city district - was named after her.
-A nearly retirement home still carries her name.
+A nearby retirement home still carries her name.